How to Dissolve an LLC in Missouri? (Everything to Know)

 An LLC in Missouri is required to provide a written notice to all known outstanding creditors, claimants, or other persons who have an interest in the LLC's property that is subject to distribution.

 The published business certificate of dissolution is not required to be sent.
-However, sending a business certificate of dissolution may help limit the LLC's liability and ease final distribution decisions.
+However, in our case, we sent a business certificate of dissolution, which helped limit our LLC's liability and eased final distribution decisions.

 Creditors have four to five months from the date they receive notice or knowledge that an LLC has been dissolved to file any claims against the business' assets.

 This period can be extended for up to six months if the creditor can show that it was not reasonably possible to file a claim sooner.

 Creditors or claimants who will be potentially filing a claim against the business should receive written notice from their business.

 This is done by sending them a letter that includes:

 - A description of the information they must include in their claim, along with an explanation if necessary

 - The mailing address to which a claim should be sent and the deadline by which the dissolved business must receive the claim